 How long does it take?

-24 Hour Holter Monitor-Cardiac monitor is worn for 24 hours and turned back in to the respiratory department.
+24 Hour Holter Monitor-Cardiac monitor is worn for 24 hours and turned back in to the Cardiology department at Jackson Hospital.

 What you can do to make it a success?

 Please be sure to bring your doctor’s orders with you the day of your test.
 Please arrive 15 minutes prior to your appointment time to register.